On-Chip Detection of Electronuclear Transitions in the $^{155,157}$Gd Multilevel Spin System: Introduction

 The implementation of quantum information processors can benefit from the use of hybrid quantum systems that harness the strengths of multiple qubit platforms.
-On one hand, superconducting qubits have fast logic-gate operations with high fidelity, while their performance is limited by the qubit decoherence times~\cite{Kjaergaard2020}.
-To circumvent this problem, the hybrid systems combine superconducting circuits with other two-level-systems (TLS) acting as a memory to store and retrieve the quantum information.
+On the one hand, superconducting qubits have fast logic-gate operations with high fidelity, while their performance is limited by the qubit decoherence times~\cite{Kjaergaard2020}.
+To circumvent this problem, hybrid systems combine superconducting circuits with other two-level systems (TLS) acting as a memory to store and retrieve the quantum information.
 Among the TLS, spin qubits are proposed as quantum memories given their long decoherence and relaxation times~\cite{Balasubramanian2009,Bertaina2020}.
-Such systems exploit the electron or nuclear spin degree of freedom which can be coupled to resonant electromagnetic modes in superconducting or 3D cavities~\cite{Blencowe2010} that acts as a bus between the superconducting qubit and the spin ensemble\cite{Kubo2011}.
+Such systems exploit the electron or nuclear spin degree of freedom which can be coupled to resonant electromagnetic modes in superconducting or three-dimensional cavities~\cite{Blencowe2010}, acting as a bus between the superconducting qubit and the spin ensemble\cite{Kubo2011}.

-Many of spin ensemble based systems have been investigated as prospects to storing quantum information including organic radical magnets \cite{Ghirri2016, Bonizzoni2017,Chiorescu2010a}, N-V centers in diamond and other point defects in Si \cite{Kubo2010a,Schuster2010a,Amsuss2011,Bienfait2016,OSullivan2020}, and quantum spins in crystals~\cite{Bushev2011,Probst2013,Tkalcec2014,Jenkins2017,Bertaina2017, Bertaina2009, Orio2021}.
-Recent studies using Er$^{3+}$:Y$_2$SiO$_5$ spin diluted crystals\cite{Probst2015prb}, N-V centers in diamond\cite{Grezes2015} and Bi defects in Si \cite{Ranjan2020prl} demonstrated storing and retrieving the state of microwave photons at high-power and near the quantum limit regime.
+Many spin-ensemble-based systems have been investigated as prospects for storing quantum information including organic radical magnets \cite{Ghirri2016, Bonizzoni2017,Chiorescu2010a}, N-\textit{V} centers in diamond and other point defects in Si \cite{Kubo2010a,Schuster2010a,Amsuss2011,Bienfait2016,OSullivan2020}, and quantum spins in crystals~\cite{Bushev2011,Probst2013,Tkalcec2014,Jenkins2017,Bertaina2017, Bertaina2009, Orio2021}.
+Recent studies using Er$^{3+}$:Y$_2$SiO$_5$ spin-diluted crystals\cite{Probst2015prb}, N-\textit{V} centers in diamond\cite{Grezes2015} and Bi defects in Si \cite{Ranjan2020prl} demonstrated storing and retrieving the state of microwave photons at high power and near the quantum limit regime.